clearlinux/clear-linux-documentation/source/clear-linux/tutorials/tutorials.rst

 Tutorials
 #########

-Our Tutorials:
+This section offers a range of tutorials that demonstrate:

-* demonstrate how to use |CL-ATTR| features for cloud, client, distributed processing, and virtual environments.
+* |CL-ATTR| features for cloud, client, distributed processing, and virtual environments
-* involve specific application of |CL| that often use third-party tools.
+* Use of |CL| with third-party tools
-* extend the development possibilities of |CL| with specific use cases.
+* Development possibilities of |CL| with specific use cases

-This section provides detailed instructions to guide you through completing specific |CL| use cases.
+Explore our tutorials to discover what you can do with |CL|!

 .. toctree::
+   :hidden:
    :maxdepth: 2

    wordpress/wordpress